ISISComputingGroup/ibex_developers_manual/Graylog.md

 ### Adding inputs

 Graylog requires inputs to be specified before it starts taking logs.
 This can be done through the web interface via System -> Inputs

+### Searching for logs

+The search bar can be used to filter out logs containing certain properties, for example the function called from genie_python or the instrument it was run on.